justinjauvin/HigherPercentile/README.md

     1st CMD: add-migration nameOfMigration
     2nd CMD: update-database

-sidenote: Each API key has a 100 daily call limit.
+Sidenote: Each API key has a 100 daily call limit.
+Most of the CSS is from a Bootswatch theme.